 Remake.
 Frankfurt Women's Film Days 2018

-The opening of the Remake festival is connected to the exhibit and event series “Votes for Women – The 100th Anniversary of Women’s Suffrage in Germany” at the Historisches Museum Frankfurt, which runs from August 2018 to January 2019.
-Our programme, to take place in November 2018, will focus on the theme “100 Years of Women’s Suffrage – 50 Years of Feminist Film Making”.
-Plans include films, introductory lectures, discussions, and supporting events.
-The festival will consist of several parts, including films on the suffragette movement and on general 1910s and 1920s legal topics such as sexual offences, matrimony, and abortion.
-In addition, there will be films depicting the conflict-ridden transformation of women’s roles, and the change in their status vis-à-vis work and love.
+The opening of the Remake festival was connected to the exhibit and event series “Votes for Women – The 100th Anniversary of Women’s Suffrage in Germany” at the Historisches Museum Frankfurt, which ran from August 2018 to January 2019.
+Our programme, that took place in November 2018, focussed on the theme “100 Years of Women’s Suffrage – 50 Years of Feminist Film Making”.
+Plans included films, introductory lectures, discussions, and supporting events.
+The festival consisted of several parts, including films on the suffragette movement and on general 1910s and 1920s legal topics such as sexual offences, matrimony, and abortion.
+In addition, there were be films depicting the conflict-ridden transformation of women’s roles, and the change in their status vis-à-vis work and love.
 All these topics pervade feminist film work up to now, each perhaps weighted and perceived differently.
-Our programme will extend from the early 20th century to the present; at the same time, we intend to raise awareness that women’s emancipation movements have existed not only in Western nations, but also in other parts of the world.
+Our programme extended from the early 20th century to the present; at the same time, we intended to raise awareness that women’s emancipation movements have existed not only in Western nations, but also in other parts of the world.

-This year’s solo exhibition is dedicated to Frankfurt filmmaker Recha Jungmann.
-We will screen her three feature films and a number of shorts, all produced between 1967 and 1981.
-Recha Jungmann will participate in discussions at the screenings.
+The year’s solo exhibition was dedicated to Frankfurt filmmaker Recha Jungmann.
+We screened her three feature films and a number of shorts, all produced between 1967 and 1981.
+Recha Jungmann participated in discussions at the screenings.

-This year’s festival kicks off with a retrospective featuring the “Women’s Event” of the 1972 Edinburgh International Film Festival.
-We have invited Laura Mulvey und Lynda Myles (requested) to be our guests: together with Claire Johnston (1940–1987) they were the women who brought the event to life.
+2018's festival kicked off with a retrospective featuring the “Women’s Event” of the 1972 Edinburgh International Film Festival.
+We invited Laura Mulvey und Lynda Myles to be our guests: together with Claire Johnston (1940–1987) they were the women who brought the event to life.